 After her diagnosis, the first thing Tawana did was call her husband.

 "He has always been the calming factor," she said.
 "He was at work, but I needed him to come home right away so I wouldn't crack in front of my mother and children."

 Tawana was right — her husband knew exactly what to say.
 He reassured her that they were going to get through her treatment and recovery and suggested Tawana get a second opinion.

-Tawana had been diagnosed at a local hospital, but her sister-in-law, a Penn Medicine nurse, scheduled appointments for her with Liza Wu, MD, a surgeon and associate professor of surgery at Penn, and Julia Tchou, MD, a physician and co-director of Penn’s Rena Rowan Breast Center.
-Tawana calls them her “Asian Dream Team.”
+Tawana had been diagnosed at a local hospital, but her sister-in-law, a Penn Medicine nurse, scheduled appointments for her with Liza Wu, MD, a surgeon and associate professor of surgery at Penn, and Julia Tchou, MD, a physician and Director of Breast Surgery Research.
+Tawana calls them her "Asian Dream Team."